WHAT TO DO IF YOU HAVE BEEN SEXUALLY ASSAULTED

 2. Get Medical Attention

-Any student who feels he/she has been sexually assaulted should call 911, go to the Emergency Room at Montgomery General Hospital, or go to the Student Health Clinic in Montgomery General Hospital.
+Any student who feels he/she has been sexually assaulted should call 911, go to the Emergency Room at Raleigh General Hospital, or go to the Student Health Clinic in Life Sciences Building.

 The sooner a sexual assault is reported, the easier it is to collect valuable evidence and initiate support services for the victim.
 Within 96 hours of the assault, the medical evaluation and rape evidence exam are available through a local hospital.
 If you decide to press charges, physical specimens collected soon after the rape will be valuable evidence.
 Completing the evidence collection does not commit you to filing charges.